opendr-eu/opendr/docs/reference/object-tracking-2d-fair-mot.md

   Specifies a path where the algorithm saves the onnx optimized model and checkpoints (if needed).
 - **device**: *{'cpu', 'cuda', 'cuda:x'}, default='cuda'*
   Specifies the device to be used.
-- **threshold**: *float, default=0.0*
+- **threshold**: *float, default=0.3*
   Specifies the confidence threshold for tracking.
 - **lr_step**: *list of int, default=[20]*
   Specifies the number of epochs to change the learning step.
 - **head_conv**: *int, default=256*
   Specifies the number of channels for the network head.
 - **ltrb**: *bool, default=True*
-  Specifies if to regress left, top, right, bottom of a boudning box.
+  Specifies if a bounding box should be regressed as `(left, top, right, bottom)`, or as `(size, center_offset)`.
 - **num_classes**: *int, default=1*
   Specifies the number of classes to track.
 - **reg_offset**: *bool, default=True*
-  Specifies if to regress the center offset.
+  Specifies if center offset should be regressed.
 - **gpus**: *list of int, default=[0]*
   Specifies the list of gpus to use for training.
 Input batch is split evenly between the gpus during training.
 - **num_workers**: *int, default=4*
   Specifies the number of workers for data loaders.
 - **mse_loss**: *float, default=False*
-  Specifies if to use the Mean Squared Error (MSE) loss instead of the Focal loss.
+  Specifies if the Mean Squared Error (MSE) loss should be used instead of the Focal loss.
 - **reg_loss**: *str {'sl1', 'l1'}, default='l1'*
   Specifies the regression loss type.
 - **dense_wh**: *bool, default=False*
-  Specifies if to apply weighted regression near the center point or just apply regression on the center point.
+  Specifies if weighted regression near the center point should be applied or just the regression on the center point.
 - **cat_spec_wh**: *bool, default=False*
-  Specifies if to use category specific bounding box size.
+  Specifies if category specific bounding box size should be used.
 - **reid_dim**: *int, default=128*
-  Specifies the number of Re-ID features.
+  Specifies the number of re-identification features per object.
+These features are used to distinguish between different objects across the sequence frames.
 - **norm_wh**: *float, default=False*
-  Specifies if to normalize regression loss.
+  Specifies if the regression loss should be normalized.
-- **wh_weight**: *float, default=0*
+- **wh_weight**: *float, default=0.1*
   Specifies the loss weight for bounding box size.
 - **off_weight**: *float, default=1*
   Specifies the loss weight for keypoint local offsets.
 - **id_weight**: *float, default=1*
-  Specifies the loss weight for Re-ID features.
+  Specifies the loss weight for re-identification features.
+These features are used to distinguish between different objects across the sequence frames.
 - **num_epochs**: *float, default=30*
   Specifies the number of epochs to train.
 - **hm_weight**: *float, default=1*